Abin-Isaac/100DaysOfCode/README.md

 Run the code here for the third day https://play.golang.org/p/7GXCJViKu5W

-## 4th day - Varaibles with initial values
+## 4th day - Variables with initial values

 1) Declaration synatx is like - var age = value
 2) No requirement to assign type as Go will automatically infer the type.